Testing: Berlin, April 26-30, 2021

 - Understand and improve how third-party orchestrators can cope with non-standardized YANG models (some of which will always remain non-standardized due to competitive differentiation)

-Following our successful mixed on-site and remote SDN interoperability test event in March 2020, and our series of fully remote interop and performance test programs in Network Function Virtualization (NFV) since 2016, we decided to take a step for SDN interop testing we had planned for a long time.
+Following our successful mixed on-site and remote interoperability test events in 2020, and our series of fully remote interop and performance test programs in NFV since 2016, we decided to take a step for SDN interop testing.
 Covid-19 changed the environment, encouraging us to go this way for multi-vendor testing as well:

 - Remote testing